-- 48. Wellington, Christchurch, Dunedin, Queenstown domestic terminals.
-Aviation Security are currently undertaking checks of outbound passengers to Auckland at the boarding gates to ensure they are travelling for permitted purposes.
-From 11.59pm on 16 September they have been asking travellers who are permitted workers to provide evidence of a COVID-19 test.
-From 11.59 pm on 23 September, they will ask passengers who are travelling for permitted personal reasons, and who are required to have a negative COVID-test before they travel, for evidence of their test result. (please see Appendix C for the list of testing requirements for personal travel). - 49.
+- monitoring the purposes for which people are travelling and, if necessary, directing the movement of persons who are not permitted to travel. - 54.
+Auckland domestic terminal.
+Aviation Security are currently undertaking checks of outbound passengers at the terminal front-door to ensure they are travelling for permitted purposes.
+From 11.59pm on 16 September they have also been asking passengers who are travelling for permitted work purposes to provide evidence of a COVID-19 test.
+From 11.59 pm on 23 September, they will ask outbound passengers who are travelling for permitted personal reasons, and who are required to have a negative COVID-test before they travel, for evidence of their test result.
+(Please see Appendix C for the list of testing requirements for personal travel). - 55.
+Wellington, Christchurch, Dunedin, Queenstown domestic terminals.
+Aviation Security are currently undertaking checks of outbound passengers into the Alert Level 3 Area at the boarding gates to ensure they are travelling for permitted purposes.
+They are also asking: - travellers who are permitted workers to provide evidence of a COVID-19 test, and - passengers who are travelling to the Alert Level 3 Area (Auckland) for permitted personal reasons, and who are required to have a negative COVID-test before they travel, for evidence of their test result.
+Note, this does not include people who are travelling to the Alert Level 3 Area (Auckland) for permitted personal reasons and remaining there.
+Please see Appendix C for the list of testing requirements for personal travel. - 56.
+Hamilton airport.
+Hamilton Airport is now in the Alert Level 3 Area.
+Aviation Security staff continue to assist NZ Police with compliance at Hamilton airport with spot checks of passengers. - 57.
 Other airports.
-Police will lead compliance at domestic airports where there is no Aviation Security presence if there are scheduled flights operating into Auckland. - 50.
-Airlines are asked not to board passengers who do not meet the permitted reasons for flying into or out of Auckland, including the requirement to carry evidence of a COVID-19 test when applicable. - 51.
-NZ Police will be available to respond to disruptive or threatening passengers who have been refused boarding, if required. - 52.
+Police will lead compliance at domestic airports where there is no Aviation Security presence if there are scheduled flights operating into the Alert Level 3 Area. - 58.
+Airlines are asked not to board passengers who do not meet the permitted reasons for flying into or out of the Alert Level 3 Area (Auckland and parts of Waikato), including the requirement to carry evidence of a COVID-19 test when applicable. - 59.
+NZ Police will be available to respond to disruptive or threatening passengers who have been refused boarding, if required. - 60.
 We are also continuing to explore additional options to make compliance with boundary testing requirements as easy as possible.
 This includes looking at opportunities to integrate evidence requirements with the business travel documentation.
 Further guidance will be provided on this matter as soon as possible.